MicrosoftDocs/power-automate-docs/articles/task-mining-walkthrough.md

   - enduser
 ---

-# End-to-end walkthrough with task mining (preview)
+# End-to-end walkthrough with process advisor (preview)

 This end-to-end walkthrough allows you to experience process advisor with sample data.
 In this walkthrough, you will: